 Prior to 1985, research efforts in bioengineering and the life sciences at Georgia Tech were very fragmented, with islands of activity existing in various departments.
 The most notable activity was that in biochemistry in the School of Chemistry and Biochemistry.
 Biology was principally a teaching unit, and there were only a few bioengineers on campus, although several had already achieved national recognition.
 In 1985 the Bioengineering Center was formed, and this was followed in 1987 with the establishment of the Emory/Georgia Tech Biomedical Technology Research Center.

 Beginning in 1988, an ad-hoc group of biochemistry and bioengineering faculty members began meeting on a regular basis to discuss mutual interests and to promote the development of institutional initiatives whereby bioengineering and the life sciences could become more closely associated with each other.
-From this ad-hoc group, a formal cross-disciplinary committee eventually emerged, and this committee's activities laid the early groundwork for the development of IBB.
+From this ad-hoc group, a formal cross-disciplinary committee eventually emerged, and this committee's activities laid the early groundwork for the development of the Petit Institute.
 In 1993 Georgia Tech received a Whitaker Foundation Biomedical Engineering Development Award.
 At that time only four other institutional awards had been given, and Georgia Tech's program, in receiving this award, was not only selected for further expansion, but was identified as a place that could develop one of the top programs in the country.

 The Whitaker Award helped the Georgia Tech faculty and administration develop a new Bioengineering Ph.D. program, which was approved in late 1994 by the University System of Georgia Board of Regents.
 Funds from the Whitaker Award were also used to recruit new faculty members and to provide graduate student support.
 The Whitaker Development Award Committee catalyzed the adoption of the organizational structure for bioengineering at Georgia Tech that exists today.
 During a site visit, members of the Whitaker Foundation visiting committee repeatedly pressed the issue of Georgia Tech’s need for a bioengineering department.
 The response of Georgia Tech, led by then President Pat Crecine, was that such a department was a possibility in the future, but not at that time.
 Crecine in fact said that “we will build bioengineering at Georgia Tech not by creating a new ‘silo’, but by tearing down the walls between the existing ‘silos’".
-With this philosophy, the early organizational structure for bioengineering at Georgia Tech became a key component of IBB.
+With this philosophy, the early organizational structure for bioengineering at Georgia Tech became a key component of the Petit Institute.